BostonUniversitySeniorDesign/2020-sensor-miniproject/README.md

 (20 points total for this section)

+Note: Include the code you used to make these determinations in a .py file e.g. analyze.py.

+The first 3 questions here are for **a single room of your choice**.
+The fourth question is time interval across all rooms, because the simulator generates a random time interval across all room types, that is each room has the same statistical time interval distribution.

-* what are the median and variance observed from the temperature data (at least 100 values)  [3 points]
+1. what are the median and variance observed from the temperature data (at least 100 values)  [3 points]
-* what are the median and variance observed from the occupancy data (at least 100 values)  [3 points]
+2. what are the median and variance observed from the occupancy data (at least 100 values)  [3 points]
-* plot the probability density function for each sensor type, from a single room of your choice [6 points]
+3. plot the probability density function for each sensor type [6 points]
-* What is the mean and variance of the *time interval* of the sensor readings?
+4. What is the mean and variance of the *time interval* of the sensor readings?
 Please plot its probability density function.
 Does it mimic a well-known distribution for connection intervals in large systems?
 [8 points]

 ### Task 3: Design